 Marcus lets you prequalify for a loan by supplying basic information, including your total annual income and your reason for wanting the loan.
 This process doesn't require a hard credit inquiry until you complete the full application.
 That means prequalification won't affect your credit score.

 When you apply online for a Marcus personal loan, you could be approved within 24 hours.
-Marcus says its online application process takes as little as five minutes and that many Marcus customers receive funds in as little as five days.
+Marcus says its online application process takes as little as five minutes and that many Marcus customers receive funds in as little as three days.

 While Marcus loans offer competitive interest rates and don't charge many fees that other lenders do, keep in mind that the highest APR is higher than some credit card interest rates.
 Depending on what rate you qualify for, you might be better off using another lender.